sted9000/sted9000.github.io/_drafts/Algebra-Of-Happiness-Entrepreneur.md

 > You will need to pay the company for the right to work your ass off until you can raise money.

 He emphasizes selling as a defining feature of an entrepreneur (much like Peter Thiel does in _Zero to One_).
-While acknowledging the grimy connotation of sells, he stresses it's necessity.
+While acknowledging the grimy connotation of sales, he stresses it's necessity.

 > The word "entrepreneur" is a synonym for "salesperson".